Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 - $460 – non-members

-To learn more about the exam, fees, registering, and study resources, be sure to visit the ONCB website here.
+To learn more about the exam, fees, registration, and study resources, be sure to visit the ONCB website here.

 Continuing Education Requirements

-ONP certification will remain valid for up to five years as long as you participate in the requisite number of continuing education (CE) hours.
+ONP certification will remain valid for up to five years if you participate in the requisite number of continuing education (CE) hours.

 Recertification requirements include:

 - Current, unrestricted licensure as an RN/APRN